 It is summer time again, this means hot weather, warm water, and if you’re lucky a bunch of bass-holding vegetation growing in your lakes.
 For many good reasons, vegetation is a magnet for bass.
 Vegetation provides shade and higher oxygen levels for bass.
 It’s also the beginning of a thriving food chain starting with plankton, moves to minnows and crawfish, and then works all the way to bream and other panfish species.
 So what better place for a fat, happy bass to live than in an oxygen rich environment, shaded from the sun, and food swimming all around.
 Kind of like me sitting in a Buffalo Wild Wings on a steamy Saturday afternoon; air conditioning, food, and more sports on television than one man can take.

 Thick vegetation bass are elusive to most anglers.
 Anglers have to get right in the middle of the vegetation to catch them.
 This fact alone prevents the majority of angler from even trying, leaving these bass unmolested.
-This can be work, but the rewards are worth the effort.
+Punching for bass can be work, but the rewards are worth the effort.
 I can guarantee if the local waters have vegetation, the biggest bass will be living in it.

-There are two primary ways to catch bass that are living in thick vegetation.
-I like to start by running a weedless frog over their heads and hope they punch a hole through the grass and eat it.
+There are two primary ways to catch bass living in thick vegetation.
+I like to start by running a toad or hollow body frog over their heads and hope they punch a hole through the grass and eat it.
 This can be very effective; however, it makes the bass do the work and sometimes they are lazy.
 When bass are not aggressive enough to seek and destroy frogs, it’s time to break out the punching gear.
-If the bass won’t come to you (your frog); you’ll have to go to them (punching).
+If bass won’t come to us (eating the frog); we have to go to them (punching).
 Using heavy weighted Texas rigs or jigs, punch these baits through the vegetation and put the bait on their dinner table.

-I have written several articles on punching vegetation please visit the links below for a more in depth look at punching.
-These articles can alleviate frustrating hours on the water by removing a lot of the learning curve that I had.
+I have written several articles on punching vegetation please visit the links below for a more in-depth look at punching.
+These articles can alleviate frustrating hours on the water by removing a lot of the learning curve I had.

 To sum things up, every rule in bass fishing is made to be broken, when it comes to punching the only rule that holds true is, there are no rules.
 Just about the time you think you have it all figured out, the game changes.
 I’ve seen days where a bait had to sit motionless on the bottom to get a strike, which is completely contrary to all I know about punching, but it happens.
-Take the basic concept and use it, but if you can’t get bites, start experimenting.
-The only constant in this technique is that if there is grass, you can bet your life there are bass in it somewhere.
+Take the reaction concept and use it, but if bites are few and far between, start experimenting.
+The only constant in this technique is if there is grass, I can bet all I have there are bass in it somewhere.